oatlog/oatlog/doc/planning_report/main.typ

 (function Mul (Math Math) Math)

 (relation LessOrEqual (Math Math))
-(rule ((x)) ((LessOrEqual x x))) ; Apply when new E-class created
+(rule ((x)) ((LessOrEqual x x))) ; Apply when new Math e-class created

-(funciton UpperBound (Math) i64 :merge (min old new))

-(rule ((x)) ((UpperBound x i64::MAX))) ; Apply when new E-class created
+(function UpperBound (Math) i64 :merge (min old new)) (rule ((x)) ((UpperBound x i64::MAX))) ; Apply when new Math e-class created

 (function evals-to (Math) i64 :no-merge)
 (rule ((= e Const x)) ((evals-to x)) ; Apply when a Const is created.
 ```

-])
+These rules can be elided from all EqSat iterations aside from the first one, if any rules creating
+new `Math` e-classes or `Const` e-nodes also perform the actions specified in these rules.

 == Special case handling of rules
 // Some rules do not really add any information to the database, for example, consider the following:

-It is very common for Rules to simply express that some Function is associative, commutative, transitive etc.
+It is very common for rules to simply express that some function is associative, or commutative,
-We can use that information to optimize for common patterns.
+transitive etc. We can use that information to optimize for common patterns.
+For example for
-For example for transitivity:
+transitivity:

 ```
 (relation (LessThan Math Math))
 (rule ((LessThan x y) (LessThan y z)) ((LessThan x z)))
 ```

-The problem with this rule is that it generates $O(n^2)$ E-classes for $O(n)$ facts since it adds an E-node for all pairs.
+The problem with this rule is that it generates $O(n^2)$ e-classes for $O(n)$ facts since it adds an
-The engine could disable that rule and instead check if there is a path between the two e-classes.
+e-node for all pairs.
+The engine could disable that rule and instead check if there is a path
-This is more expensive when just checking if `(LessThan x y)`, but indexing for a known `x` and unknown `y` does not add any extra cost, since it is essentially a BFS.
+between the two e-classes.
+This is more expensive when just checking if `(LessThan x y)`, but
+indexing for a known `x` and unknown `y` does not add any extra cost, since it is essentially a BFS.
+Additionally, more advanced data structures could possibly speed this up further.

 // Associative: (rewrite (F (F x y) z) (F x (F y z)))
 //